 - Free for all the first Sunday of the month.

-- There is a great coffee shop when you enter the museum, definitely worth a stop if you need a break.
+- If you need a break, there is a great coffee shop when you enter the museum, definitely worth a stop before or after your visit.

 No one can resist the charm of a city’s Old Town and the one in Chambéry France is no different.
 A maze of colourful buildings with alleys scattered through and under buildings, local shops line the streets and colourful private mansions are what make the Old Town a great place for wandering around.